brimell/rimell-anamorphic/README.md

 * threshold scaling
 * bloom vignette dimming
 * cat-eye style edge dimming
-* optional depth-map driven focus falloff when a DaVinci Resolve AI Depth Map output is connected to the `Depth` input
+* optional depth-map driven focus falloff when a depth source is connected

 This remains an approximation rather than a physical lens solve.
 When no depth input is connected, the plugin detects and reshapes highlight regions from the plate.
 When a depth map is connected, the map drives focus-aware defocus, bloom scale, flare contribution, ghost response, and longitudinal CA strength.

----

 ### 3. Differential depth of field

 Because an anamorphic lens has different optical behaviour in the horizontal and vertical planes, depth-of-field behaviour can feel different from a spherical lens.

-The image may feel wide horizontally while retaining a different vertical field relationship.
-This is part of the reason anamorphic footage can feel spacious but still intimate.
-The exact behaviour depends on sensor size, focal length, squeeze ratio, aperture, focus distance, lens design, and how the lens is desqueezed.

 Rimell Anamorphic does not implement a physically complete depth-of-field model.
 Instead, it approximates the perceived result with edge falloff, focus distance response, edge blur, directional smear, oval highlight bloom, vertical sharpness compensation, and optional depth-map driven defocus.

----

 ### 4. Horizontal flares